Frantoi Aperti Umbria: the best towns to stay for an olive oil weekend

 Before you leave, stop by one of the mills or buy direct from the producers.
 Most offer travel-safe tins or bottles, and many will ship internationally if you don’t want to fly with it.
 It’s also the best time to stock up!
 The oil is freshest in the first few weeks after pressing, and it’s often cheaper at the source.

-Where to Stay in Trevi
+Where to stay in Trevi

 Trevi has several small, character-filled places to stay, and most are within walking distance of the centre - which means you can take part in tastings, dinners, or late afternoon strolls without needing to get in a car.
 Here are a few that fit our mood: warm, thoughtful, and personal.